Why WorldWise?

 It takes more than one angle to get a global view—that's why I created this space, drawing from more than 20 years of experience across sectors and parts of the world.

-Here you'll find words, ideas and images through original and curated journalism about global problems that intersect with everyday life, from both North and South.
+Here you'll find words, ideas and images through original and curated journalism, from both North and South, about pressing problems for humanity that intersect with everyday life.
 Major developments, analysis and potential solutions worth your time.

-If you're looking for opportunities and training in journalism to cover these issues, you'll find that too.
+If you're looking for opportunities to develop capacity in journalism and communication about these issues, you'll find that too.

 What to expect

-The Media issue—Twice-monthly posts with a treasure trove of opportunities from around the world to develop your communication skills and journalism projects: leads to pitch or fund an idea, get an award, train in journalism or develop your work as a storyteller.
-Prefaced with a few words from myself or colleagues in the field—to keep us inspired, keep us going, keep us creating.
+A treasure trove of opportunities from around the world to support development of communication skills and media projects: leads to pitch or fund an idea, get an award, train in journalism or tell your story whether or not you already work in the sector.
+Plus reflections and inside knowledge on the media from myself or others in the field.

 Who I am